robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

     guilt harold is guilty :- guilt harry is guilty.

-This doesn't say that Harold is potentially guilty and potentially innocent, it provides specific conditions where Harold must be guilty.
+This doesn't say that Harold is potentially guilty and potentially innocent, it provides specific conditions where Harold **must** be guilty.

 But that's not everything!
-To complete our story, we want to say that harold is innocent **unless** Amy is innocent or Harry is guilty.
+To complete our story, we want to say that Harold is innocent **unless** Amy is innocent or Harry is guilty.
 We can capture this "unless" reasoning with an **open** rule.
 (All the rules we've seen so far have been **closed**, because they insist on only particular values for attributes.)